New research networks will tackle antimicrobial resistance

 FAN will support early career researchers across a range of disciplines to become future leaders in the AMR field.

-It will tackle AMR in the areas of agri-food health, environment and medicine using approaches in the arts and artificial intelligence (AI), behavioral economics, clinical engineering and discovery.
+It will tackle AMR in the areas of agri-food health, environment and medicine using approaches in the arts and artificial intelligence (AI), behavioural economics, clinical engineering and discovery.

 FAN’s community of early career researchers will offer a continuous stream of insights, exploration and innovation in future AMR.